Ankit-Dubey123/Sorting-Visualizer/README.md

 # Sorting algorithm visualizer

-This is a web application built using HTML, CSS, Javascript to visualize classic sorting algorithms such as bubble, insertion, selection .
+This is a web application built using HTML, CSS, Javascript to visualize classic sorting algorithms such as bubble, insertion, selection, quick, merge .

 **Live-** [sorting visualizer](https://ankit-dubey123.github.io/Sorting-Visualizer/)
 ## Purpose